Euronet Worldwide's epay division successfully drives global expansion of subscription payment products through its new recurring billing platform

 - Channel partners offer a subscription-based product to customers and record their preferred payment method.

-- epay either connects to the retailer's existing payment infrastructure or facilitates recurring billing through epay's payments solutions.
+- epay either connects to the retailer's existing payment infrastructure or facilitates recurring billing through payment tokenization.

-- At the end of the initial subscription period, the renewal is triggered by the brand or channel partner via epay's payments solutions without having to store and process sensitive personal data.
+- At the end of the initial subscription period, the renewal is triggered by the brand or channel partner via the tokenized data without having to store and process sensitive personal data.

 Market launches completed with the recurring billing solution to date include: